JaisonBrooks/Javascript-Examples/README.md

 # Javascript-Examples
-These are super simple exampels of javascript programming ranging from unit testings to EMCA6 examples.
+These are super simple examples of javascript ranging from unit testings to EMCA6 examples.